helinus/ForgeEssentialsWikiFork/Afterlife-Module.md

 ### AfterLife.DeathChest
 `B:Enable=true` Enables the creation of DeathChests when a player dies

-`B:EnableXP=true` Enables DeachChests to store the XP of their player onDeath
+`B:EnableXP=true` Enables DeathChests to store the XP of their player onDeath

 `B:enableFencePost=true` Put the DeathChest on a fence post